Buyer beware: foreign income in a corporation

 A corporate class structure is a single, taxable entity consisting of several classes of shares, with each class representing a different mutual fund.
 Investors buy into the overall corporate structure by purchasing shares of one or more classes (funds).
 Since a corporation computes its net income and net capital gains as a single entity, it can offset the income and capital gains of one fund with the expenses and capital losses of another, providing more flexibility in reducing potential taxable distributions.

 For investors looking for foreign exposure in their portfolios, this is an attractive option since corporate class mutual funds never distribute interest or foreign income.
 Only Canadian dividends, capital gains dividends, or return of capital are paid out.
-So, a corporate client could get exposure to international equities but doesn’t have to worry about receiving punitive foreign income distributions or dividends.
+In this way, a corporate client could get exposure to international equities but doesn’t have to worry about receiving punitive foreign income distributions or dividends.
 To learn more about the benefits of corporate class mutual funds in a corporation, see “Corporate Class Mutual Funds in a Corporation.”

 Taxation of Canadian dividends and capital gains in a corporation